WHAT IS IT?

-“After that, I tried increasing my dosage until eventually I was taking 9 x 12.5 mg daily.”
+“After that, I tried increasing my dosage until eventually, I was taking 9 x 12.5 mg daily.”

 You read that right, kids!
 This dude was taking nine Tianeptine pills a day!
-To say that no one should have to take nine of anything a day to feel better is a understatement of epic proportions.
+To say that no one should have to take nine of anything a day to feel better is an understatement of epic proportions.